Deurru/DLND/README.md

 # DLND
-Projects from Udacity´s Deep Learning Nanodegree with PyTorch
+Final projects for each of the lessons of Udacity´s Deep Learning Nanodegree with PyTorch.